module Cat.Displayed.Instances.Subobjects

 By exactly the same construction as for the fundamental self-indexing, if has pullbacks, the displayed category we have built is actually a fibration.
 The construction is slightly simpler now that we have no need to worry about uniqueness, but we can remind ourselves of the universal property:

 On the first stage, we are given the data in black: we can complete an open span to a Cartesian square (in blue) by pulling back along this base change remains a monomorphism.
-Now given the data in red, we verify that the dashed arrow exists, which is enough for its uniqueness.
+Since a pullback square is cartesian, we are done.

 it : Pullback _ _ _